 There is something wrong

 “Stop!
 I need to stop!
 There’s something wrong with my horse” the Italian lady shouted from behind.
 I pulled my horse up.
 “I think he has something wrong with his leg” she said.
 I’d seen him move, and for sure he wasn’t lame.
 “Are you sure?
 He seems okay to me?”
 I said to her.
 “Let’s try it again and I’ll watch”.
 It was then that I realised she had mistaken his pacing for lameness.
 “He’s fine!
 He is only pacing” I shouted.
 “No!
 No!
 I need to stop.
 I can’t do this” the Italian replied nervously.
 Inwardly, I face-palmed.
-How am I going to ride around an island with two inexperienced riders, one hurtling recklessly around on a stallion and the other unable to understand what pacing was.
+How am I supposed to go horse riding around an island in Brazil with two inexperienced riders?
+One was hurtling recklessly around on a stallion and the other was unable to understand what pacing was.
 Send help.

 Overcome Fear and Enter Paradise

 The trail was spectacular.
-We were treated to expansive views of the coast, neighbouring island and the little town far in the distance.
+That is to say, we were treated to expansive views of the coast, neighboring island and the little town far in the distance.
 We rode through a tunnel of flowering hibiscus, varying in shades of white, pink and orange.
 When we arrived at the beach, we were greeted with a sea breeze moving gently through the balmy air.
 Coconut palms waving their leaves lazily at the ocean.
 Paradise as I have ever seen it.

 Finding the Rhythm